pydata/xarray/doc/internals/extending-xarray.rst

 The standard advice is to use :issue:`composition over inheritance <706>`, but reimplementing an API as large as xarray's on your own objects can be an onerous task, even if most methods are only forwarding to xarray implementations.
+(For an example of a project which took this approach of subclassing see `UXarray <https://github.com/UXARRAY/uxarray>`_).

 If you simply want the ability to call a function with the syntax of a method call, then the builtin :py:meth:`~xarray.DataArray.pipe` method (copied